French Family Association

 Children of William French, 1.1

 2.1 John French, of Londonderry, Rockingham, NH, died in 1747.
 His brother William French was granted administration of John’s will on 16 Oct 1747.
 At this time, according to John’s will, William was living in Westerly, RI.
-John did not leave a will as shown by his brother William being appointed administer.
 John was a tailor in Londonderry, NH, and was a soldier in the “Intended Expedition against Canada.”
 The intended expedition happened in 1746, the year before John’s death.
 His birth probably happened ca. 1711-1721.
 No wife is mentioned in the administration.
-John’s death may have happened in Londonderry or Chester, Rockingham, NH.
+For a soldier to participate in this expedition, one would expect him to be about age 30 or less; therefore, John may have been born ca. 1717 in Ireland just prior to immigrating to New England.

 From “Probate Records of the Province of New Hampshire, 1741-1749”, Volume 33, by Albert Stillman Batchellor, Henry Harrison Metcalf, editor, 1915.